(Greek: around, enclosing, surrounding, about, near, close; often used as a prefix)

 A ganglion is a cyst formed by the synovium that is filled with a thick jelly-like fluid.
 While ganglia can follow local trauma to the tendon or joint, they usually form for unknown reasons.
 Occasionally, ganglia are early signs of arthritis that will become more obvious in the future.

-2. The point in any orbit nearest to the body being orbited.
+A perigee is the point in any orbit nearest to the body being orbited.